 This game would remain at its heart a Halo FPS.
 There wouldn’t be anything radical added to the basics.
 For example, there wouldn’t be a Gears of War/Killzone/Rainbow Six-style cover system (as Frank O’Connor said back in 2006 “[T]here is a cover system in Halo.
 It’s called ducking behind objects and using the environment to shield you from harm.”), nor would there be any class system or COD-style perks, both of which would be detrimental to multiplayer game balance; all players would have access to the same weapons and abilities regardless of rank.
 There would just be the core gameplay everyone has come to expect from a Halo game.
 Of course, there will be gameplay changes, mostly subtle but some quite substantial.
 This section will deal with all non-weapon- or vehicle-related gameplay aspects that affect both Campaign and multiplayer.

-Fortunately, the Xbox One’s controller has the same basic layout as the 360’s gamepad.
-The 360’s controller always felt natural and comfortable, a perfect fit for a console FPS.
-The default button layout, which is pictured below, would be much the same as the classic layout from older games or the Recon layout from more recent games (jump is A, melee is B, toggle weapon is Y, RT fires your gun, etc.), though there would be some minor differences due to new additions to gameplay.
-I also have proposals (not pictured) for default controls should armor abilities and/or sprint be part of the game.
+The default button layout in this game, which is pictured below, would be much the same as the classic layout from older games or the Recon layout from more recent games (jump is A, melee is B, toggle weapon is Y, RT fires your gun, etc.), though there would be some minor differences due to new additions to gameplay.
+I also have proposals for default controls should armor abilities and/or sprint be part of the game.

 As in the previous games, there would be a selection of non-default button layouts for players to choose from.
 For example, there would be Recon, which would place Reload/Action on RB and place RB’s Default function on X but otherwise be the same as Default.
 Other classics like Southpaw, Green Thumb, and Boxer would return as well.
 However, in order to accommodate a wider variety of possible preferences, the number of presets would be expanded beyond the six or seven that have been the norm, perhaps upwards of 12 or even 20.
 If fact, if it’s feasible to do so, I would also allow for fully customizable controls.